epfl-ada/ada-2024-project-5pack/data_story/index.md

 [plot of distribution of page rank among the top articles]

-We perfomed an analysis on all the finished paths to determine how different players use the hubs.
+We performed an analysis on all the finished paths to determine how different players use the hubs.
 We observe that, many players do not tend to use hubs as defined above, while the rest of the players exhibit a normal distribution around 0.5 in the hub usage ratio for their paths.

 [plot of the distribution of hub usage ratio and show clearly the two modes]